After 8 Years Of Unbroken War, Obama Hands Over Conflicts To Trump

 "Mr. President, we've been at war throughout your tenure," said Gen. Joesph Dunford, chosen by Obama in 2015 to be chairman of the Joint Chiefs of Staff.
 "That's a period longer than any other American president."

-That's right.
-Obama is the first president to serve eight years and preside over American wars during every single day of his tenure.
+That's right: Obama is the first president to serve eight years and preside over American wars during every single day of his tenure.
 That's not what Obama wanted or expected.

 But he reminded the troops seeing him off that thanks to a new approach he's taken to those wars, the number of American forces involved in them has dropped sharply.

-"Not by letting our forces get dragged into sectarian conflicts and civil wars, but with smart, sustainable. principled partnerships," Obama said of the strategy he's shifted to of training, advising and assisting local forces to do the ground fighting.
+"Not by letting our forces get dragged into sectarian conflicts and civil wars, but with smart, sustainable, principled partnerships," Obama said of the strategy he's shifted to of training, advising and assisting local forces to do the ground fighting.
 "That's how we brought most of our troops home — from nearly 180,000 in Iraq and Afghanistan down to 15,000 today."

 Fewer forces, but protracted conflict

 Of those remaining in the field, 8,400 U.S. forces are in Afghanistan.
-That's still more than the small residual force Obama had earlier aimed to leave behind.
+That's still more than the small residual force Obama had aimed to leave behind.

-Some of those American forces are fighting 13 different groups that the U.S. considers terrorists in Afghanistan.
+Some of those American forces in Afghanistan are fighting 13 different groups that the U.S. considers terrorists.
 Others are training and advising Afghan security forces to fight the Taliban, which Washington does not formally consider a terrorist organization.

-"When you look at the performance of the Afghan forces this year," said Gen. John Nicholson, the top U.S. commander in Afghanistan, at a December news conference held at Bagram Airfield, "it was a tough year, they were tested, but they prevailed."
+"When you look at the performance of the Afghan forces this year, it was a tough year," said Gen. John Nicholson, the top U.S. commander in Afghanistan, at a December news conference held at Bagram Airfield.
+"They were tested, but they prevailed."

 Others take a dimmer view of the effort to shift the lead in fighting the Taliban to Afghanistan's security forces.